Bushmans River Biodiversity Corridor

-Our founders, Catherine Pruett and Brett Sommermeyer, launched Project WildRange in 2023, purchasing and committing a nearly 2,000-acre farm “WildRange” to help establish and catalyze the multi-partner Bushmans River Biodiversity Corridor in the Eastern Cape province of South Africa.
+Our founders, Catherine Pruett and Brett Sommermeyer, launched Project WildRange in 2023, purchasing and committing a nearly 2,000-acre farm they named “WildRange” to help" establish and catalyze the multi-partner Bushmans River Biodiversity Corridor in the Eastern Cape province of South Africa.

 In Tandem With Communities